 • You must do allergy alert testing to protect your clients and avoid legal action.

-• The NHF/NBF allergy alert testing toolkit contains all you need for your salon or barbershop.
+• The NHBF allergy alert testing toolkit contains all you need for your salon or barbershop.

-• The NHF/NBF’s preferred supplier Coversure will cover your use of the toolkit (check if you have a different insurer).
+• The NHBF’s preferred supplier Coversure will cover your use of the toolkit (check if you have a different insurer).

 • Your busy clients may prefer to use Colourstart to do home allergy alert tests.